-- 250g unsalted butter (softened)
+- 250 g unsalted butter (softened)

-- 60g icing sugar (sifted)
+- 60 g icing sugar (sifted)

-- 1/2 tsp vanilla extract
+- ½ tsp vanilla extract

-- 250g plain flour
+- 250 g plain flour

-- 50g cornflour
+- 50 g cornflour

-- 125ml milk (full fat preferably)
+- 125 ml milk (full fat preferably)

 - 2 tbsp plain flour

-- 125g unsalted butter (softened)
+- 125 g unsalted butter (softened)

-- 4 tbsp passion fruit curd
+- 4 tbsp fruit curd

-- You can at this stage form into balls on place on lightly greased baking sheet and press down with a fork to flatten or alternatively to achieve the look in the photo prepare a piping bag with a star shaped tip on the end.
+- At this stage you can form into balls on place on lightly greased baking sheet and press down with a fork to flatten or alternatively to achieve the look in the photo prepare a piping bag with a star shaped tip on the end.
 If you want to be decorative, you can paint strips of a paste/gel food colouring of your choice in the bag before adding the mixture.
 This gives the two-tone colour in the photo.
 Pipe onto the baking sheet in a circle to form a biscuit of your choice of size.
 You don't want them too large and they will be sandwiched together, about 4-5cm is good.

-- Chill the biscuits for about 20 minutes in the fridge before baking so they hold their shape in the oven.
+- Chill the biscuits for about 15 minutes in the fridge before baking so they hold their shape in the oven.
 Bake at 180C (160C fan) for about 12 minutes.
 You want them only to be a pale golden colour.
 Let rest on baking tray for 5 minutes before removing to cool completely on a wire rack.

 - For the filling, heat the milk and flour in a small pan, whisking constantly until it reaches boiling and thickens.
 Cook until the flour is cooked out.
 Remove from heat.
 Take a piece of cling film and place directly on top of the mixture to stop a film from forming.
-Let cool completely.
+Allow to cool completely.

 - Once the flour mixture has cooled, beat together the butter and sugar until pale and fluffy.
 Add the flour mixture and continue to beat until light and creamy.
-Add half of the passion fruit curd and continue to beat together.
+Add half of the fruit curd and continue to beat together.

-- Finally, take half the biscuits and add a small amount of the remaining passion fruit curd either with a spoon or piping bag.
+- Finally, take half the biscuits and add a small amount of the remaining fruit curd either with a spoon or piping bag.
 On the other half of the biscuits pipe the filling.
 Once all biscuits are topped place them together, one half filling and the other half passion fruit curd.
+Serve.